 - not having to clean up spilled sweet potato juices from the bottom of the oven

-- not having to open the oven and poke the sweet potato with a fork over and over again to see if it’s done yet
+- not having to poke the sweet potato with a fork over and over to see if it’s done yet

 - being able to get dinner on the table without having to work so hard!